cloudera-labs/hms-mirror/README.md

 ```
     METASTORE_HOUSEKEEPING_LEADER_HOSTNAME("metastore.housekeeping.leader.hostname",
             "hive.metastore.housekeeping.leader.hostname", "",
-"If there are multiple Thrift metastore services running, the hostname of Thrift metastore " +
+"If multiple Thrift metastore services are running, the hostname of Thrift metastore " +
         "service to run housekeeping tasks at.
-By default this values is empty, which " +
+By default, this value is empty, which " +
         "means that the current metastore will run the housekeeping tasks.
 If configuration" +
         "metastore.thrift.bind.host is set on the intended leader metastore, this value should " +
         "match that configuration.
 Otherwise it should be same as the hostname returned by " +